Edit

 • Application parts

-This is an example of a silo configuration that defines cluster information, uses Azure clustering, and configures the application parts:
+This example shows a silo configuration defining cluster information, using Azure clustering, and configuring application parts:

 var silo = Host.CreateDefaultBuilder(args)